fbpx

 View Quick Links

-Everyone knows how it feels to have a bad night of sleep.
-Unfortunately, some people go through that over and over again.
 In fact, about one out of three people have unsatisfying sleep.
 When their sleep problems meet specific criteria, they may be diagnosed with insomnia.

 What is Insomnia?

 Insomnia is a sleep disorder.
 Those who are afflicted with insomnia may find it difficult to go to sleep, stay asleep, or wake up too early and not be able to get back to sleep.
 They still feel tired when they wake up.
 Most people need about seven to eight hours of sleep each night.
-Going without that, especially for extended periods of time, can deprive them of energy, decrease their health and mood, and impact their work performance and their quality of life.
+Going without sleep, especially for extended periods of time, can deprive them of energy, decrease their health and mood, and impact their work performance and their quality of life.

 At some point, most adults will experience acute insomnia, which is short-term, only lasting days or weeks.
 Typically, acute insomnia is a result of stressful events or situations.
 However, some people suffer from long-term or chronic insomnia, which lasts for at least a month, often longer.
 Insomnia may be the primary issue, but in cases where it is chronic, sleeplessness may be a symptom of other medical problems or a side effect of medications.